nolus-protocol/nolus-money-market/README.md

 Th project is separated into three workspaces:

-* `platform` - DEX-agnostic contracts and packages
+* `platform` - Network- and protocol-agnostic contracts and packages
-* `protocol` - DEX-specific contracts and packages
+* `protocol` - Network- and protocol-specific contracts and packages
 * `tests` - integration tests

 In the instructions below this value is stored in *WORKSPACE_DIR_NAME*.